tmns/movierama/README.md

 * View more movie details (videos, reviews, and similar movies)
 * **Bonus:** Save movies to a list that is stored in `localStorage` (ie, persists across page reloads, browser closes, etc).

 For the last feature, I intentionally left the wording of the functionality vague in the UI.
-That is, you won't see the phrases 'like', 'favorite', 'want to see', 'add to wishlist', etc. when interacting with the related UI elements.
+That is, you won't see the phrases *like*, *favorite*, *want to see*, *add to wishlist*, etc. when interacting with the related UI elements.
 This gives the user the freedom to interpret and use the functionality however they wish.
 I think its much more user-friendly and flexible this way!

 In the codebase however, this functionality is represented by the concept of "Likes" - but this is simply because it was most easy for me to reason about the logic that way.